BrightcoveOS/ios-player-samples/README.md

 #### SSAI

 BasicSSAIPlayer demonstrates use of the SSAI plugin for playback of Dynamic Delivery with or without Server-Side Ad Insertion.

+### Feature Highlights

+- An example of creating a `BCOVPlaybackSessionConsumer` can be found in the `OfflinePlayer` and `CustomControls` sample apps.
+- Picture-in-Picture functionality can be found in the `VideoCloudBasicPlayer` sample app.

 [cocoapods]: http://www.cocoapods.org